 As a home business owner, you need to protect your most important asset: You.

 You are your most important asset.
-As a home business owner and primary breadwinner, I am keenly aware of the fact that if something happens to me, things could fall apart, financially, fairly quickly.
-Since my husband began working as an adjunct professor at two different universities, though, we have less to worry about.
+As a home business owner and primary breadwinner, I am keenly aware that if something happens to me, things could quickly fall apart financially.
+Since my husband began working as an adjunct professor at two different universities, we have less to worry about.
 But a loss of income due to an injury could still cause difficulty for our finances.

 So I have disability insurance.